Building-acoustics-TU-Eindhoven/CHORAS/README.md

 where `<arch>` should be replaced by the architecture of your system (such as `-x86_64` or `-arm64`).

 ### Frontend installation (open a new command window)
-1. Install node on your machine (https://nodejs.org/en).
+1. Install node *v20.19.2* on your machine (go to [https://nodejs.org/en](https://nodejs.org/en/download) and select v20.19.2 from the dropdown).
 2. Once installed, navigate to `ra_ui_frontend` in the command window.
 3. (Windows only) Run `npm install -g node-gyp`
 4. (Windows only) Download and install GTK following step 2 via https://github.com/Automattic/node-canvas/wiki/Installation:-Windows.
 Be sure to unzip it in `C:/GTK`.